 After safely raising your vehicle off the ground, we recommend inspecting your suspension for the same items that were tested in our Chevy Equinox in the Massachusetts state inspection that it failed.
 Those suspension items include:

-Shake the tires up and down and back and forth to confirm your ball joints are loose or worn, and that other parts, like your tie rods or wheel hubs, aren’t also loose.
+Shake the tires up and down and back and forth from the 12 and 6 o’clock position to confirm your ball joints are loose or worn, and that other parts, like your tie rods or wheel hubs, aren’t also loose.

 Now, shake your tire back and forth.
-If you see your steering knuckle move independently from the control arm like in our Chevy Equinox, that’s a definite bad ball joint sign.
+If you see your steering knuckle move independently from the control arm like in our Chevy Equinox, that’s a definite defective ball joint sign.

 Related blog posts and articles